 A fair recovery should include compensation for all of the damages you have already suffered and those you are likely to suffer in the future because of your injuries.

 This recovery will not be automatic even if the trucker was clearly at fault for hitting you while you were in his blind spot.
 Instead, you will have to prove what happened and fight for the compensation you deserve.
-An experienced truck accident lawyer can help you with this process.
+Our experienced truck accident attorneys can help you with this process.
 To learn more about your rights, please contact us today for a free and confidential initial consultation at 877.652.1553.